 Sarah has given recitals and performed in concerts around the country both with choirs such as the Birmingham Conservatoire Chamber Choir under Paul Spicer and as a solo artist.

 In 2010 she was nominated to represent the Conservatoire in the Kathleen Ferrier bursary award, and in 2011 was a finalist in the Reginald Vincent Lieder prize and the Cecil Drew Oratorio Prize (2nd).
-Sarah’s opera credits include; Ida (Die Fledermaus), Genevieve (Suor Angelica) and 2nd Lady (Die Zauberflöte) (Scenes), 2nd woman (Dido and Aeneas), Nella (Gianni Schicchi), Cendrillon (Cendrillon) and Despina (Cosi Fan Tutte).
+Sarah’s opera credits include; Ida (Die Fledermaus), Genevieve (Suor Angelica) and 2nd Lady (Die Zauberflöte) (Scenes), 2nd woman (Dido and Aeneas), Nella (Gianni Schicchi), Cendrillon (Cendrillon), Despina (Cosi Fan Tutte) and Nedda (I Pagliacci).